 Field-hunting tip

-Look in skarn country — that is the host setting where khvorovite typically forms.
+Look in skarn country, the host setting where khvorovite typically forms.
 If you start seeing calcite, diopside, quartz in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.